By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Kai Süselbeck on Unsplash

 Essen, a city in the Ruhr region, is on the list of the largest cities in Germany.
-About 90% of the town was destroyed during World War II.
-Numerous German corporations, notably the biggest energy firms in the country, E.ON and RWE are based in Essen.
+A large part of the town was destroyed during World War II.
+Numerous German corporations, notably the most significant energy firms in the country, E.ON, and RWE, are based in Essen.

 Essen makes up for its lack of architecture with a lot of greenery.
-With a lot of woodland and green area, it is renowned for being among the greenest cities in the nation.
-The Zeche Zollverein, a World Cultural Heritage Site, is also located there.
+With many woodland and green areas, it is renowned for being among the greenest cities in the nation.
+The Zeche Zollverein, a World Cultural Heritage Site, is also there.

 A swimming pool, festivals, exhibitions, and other forms of entertainment may now be found inside the former coal mine.